Water is one of the most important necessities of life.

 How Much Water Do You Need?

-The average amount of water that a person needs a day is around one gallon of water.
+The average amount of water that a person needs a day is around 3.7 liters for men and 2.7 liters for women.

 Depending on your daily activity level, you’ll typically ingest around a half-gallon of drinking water a day.
 The other half-gallon or so of water a day that you’ll need every day will be used for other necessities such as cooking and hygiene.